tpetersonkth/AlternatingControlFlowReconstruction/README.md

 ```

 ## Usage
 Open two terminals.
-In one, cd into the SE folder and execute:
+In one, cd into the symbolicExecution folder and execute:
 ```
 python manticoreServer.py [port]
 ```